shinyypig/pynscontroller/README.md

 ## Burn the firmware

-The firmware is from [this repo](https://github.com/nullstalgia/UARTSwitchCon), you also can find it in this repo (bin/PRO-UART0.bin).
+The firmware is from [UARTSwitchCon](https://github.com/nullstalgia/UARTSwitchCon), you can also find it in bin/PRO-UART0.bin in this repo.

 Generally, you need to install the esptool to flash the firmware.